twimbit/Monday-Wordpress-Integration/README.md

 - Raise a problem or bug [Here](https://github.com/twimbit/wordpress-monday/issues)
 - Request a feature [Here](https://github.com/twimbit/wordpress-monday/issues)
 - We encourage you to contribute to this [project!!](https://github.com/twimbit/monday-wordpress-integration/pulls) ❤️

+## Background

+Twimbit is a technology company giving market research.
+We use WordPress as a content publishing platform.
+But how can we manage our publications and collaborate?
+Monday.com was the answer.
+So, we set-up Monday boards with automated workflows for our use case.
+Life was meant to be a simple handshake between content publishing and content management.

+### The Problem
+Till we discovered the inefficiencies in the system.
+A lot of back and forth between Monday and WordPress in which users had to manually update things.

+### The opportunity
+Integrate with Monday API V2.
+As we built it on top of WordPress, we realized that we could extract the core and make it an open service for anyone using WordPress & Monday.

 ## Future Scope 🧐